Yukhoi/Who_is_She/README.md

 - ✅ Guess a **women’s football player** based on progressive hints
 - ✅ Interactive UI built with **Angular**
 - ✅ Continuously updated database of players
-- ✅ Smooth and responsive experience on both mobile and desktop
+- ✅ Smooth and responsive experience
 - ✅ Deployed on **GitHub Pages** for easy access

 ## 🌐 Live Demo